Metaswitch/clearwater-docker/README.md

     # Build the base Clearwater docker image.
     docker build -t clearwater/base base

+### Starting Clearwater

+To start the Clearwater services, run:

     # Build all the other Clearwater Docker images and start a deployment.
     docker-compose -f minimal-distributed.yaml up

+### Stopping Clearwater

+To stop the Clearwater services, run:

+    docker-compose -f minimal-distributed.yaml stop

 ## Manual Turn-Up

 If you can't or don't want to use Compose, you can turn the deployment up manually under Docker.

-To use it, run
+### Preparation

+To prepare your system to deploy Clearwater manually, run:

     # Install Docker (on Ubuntu).
     wget -qO- https://get.docker.com/ | sh